-How to Find and Fix Your Novel's Plot Holes
+How to Find and Fix Your Story's Plot Holes

 What are plot holes, you ask?

 - Illogical Events.
-Example: The all-powerful villain is easily defeated.
+(Example: An all-powerful villain is easily defeated.)

 Finding Plot Holes in Your Manuscript